 All times are close of check-in.
 We strongly encourage you to arrive at the venue at least 1 hour before close of your event registration.
 Venue opens at 6:30 a.m.
 Fencers failing to check-in by the published deadline will be removed from the event and refunds will not be made.
 Fencers must check-in each day they fence.

-MORNING POOL STRIP ASSIGNMENTS (later day assignments will be posted at the venue):
+POOL ASSIGNMENTS (if not listed will be posted at the venue):

 8:00 - Y14 ME – A, B, C, D